NeonDactyl/FsDuJson/README.md

 let deserialized = JsonSerializer.Deserialize<MyObject>(jsonString, options)
 ```

-Using the following types that are heavy with discriminated unions, it will serialize to a much cleaner JSON that other libraries using `Case` and `Fields` notation
+Using the following types that are heavy with discriminated unions, it will serialize to a much cleaner JSON format than other libraries using `Case` and `Fields` notation.

 ```json
 {